5 Best Air Purifiers for Wildfire Smoke in 2021

 2. BioGS HEPA Filter.
 Unlike a typical True HEPA Filter, it can do more, including reducing the buildup of common allergens, reducing the growth of bacteria and viruses on the filter, and prolonging optimal filter efficiency.

 Medify Air MA-40-W V2.0

 The MA-40 purifier is featured by two HEPA filters, the high-efficiency H13 TRUE HEPA filter and the higher-grade of HEPA filter respectively.

-The device uses H13 True HEPA filter with three levels of filtration each, to capture and remove harmful toxins, allergens, viruses, pet dander and more.
-Besides, its substantial carbon filter with carbon pellets remove toxic odors, smoke and formaldehyde.
+The device uses H13 True HEPA filter with three levels of filtration each, to capture and remove harmful toxins, allergens, viruses, pet dander, and more.
+Besides, its substantial carbon filter with carbon pellets removes toxic odors, smoke, and formaldehyde.